-- So who are you and why did you create My Plastic-free Life anyway?I’m Beth Terry from Oakland, CA. Please read my post, Tales of an On-again Off-again Activist, which pretty much explains who I am and how I became conscious of all the plastic in my life.
+I’m Beth Terry from Oakland, CA. Please read my post, Tales of an On-again Off-again Activist, which pretty much explains who I am and how I became conscious of all the plastic in my life.

 - To reduce the need for new plastic to be produced since petroleum is a non-renewable, polluting resource, and the production of plastic wreaks havoc on our eco-system.

 - To keep existing plastic out of our waterways and landfills where it can cause further harm.

 - To limit my exposure to toxins that can leach from certain types of plastic.

 - To educate others about these issues so that my actions can have a farther-reaching impact than those of a single individual acting alone.

 1) REDUCE: If at all possible, do not buy any new plastic items.

 2) REUSE: Safely reuse existing plastic as many times as possible before throwing it away or recycling it.
 (Some plastic, like PVC, is not safe to reuse.)

 3) RECYCLE: Recycle whatever plastic I can that cannot be reused.
 Recycling is the last resort and not the best solution to the plastic pollution problem.

 4) REPORT: Report my successes and failures as honestly as possible on this blog.